WOLLEMI NATIONAL PARK

 It turned out to be a whole new genus of a Southern Hemisphere conifer family that includes Chilean monkey puzzle tree and Australia’s Norfolk Island pine.
 And it amazed botanists around the world.
-MORE WORLD HERITAGE INFORMATION
+MORE INFO

 In the southeast of the park, pack a picnic and hike down to the beautiful Colo River for lunch to view one of the state’s most picturesque gorges.